-At the centre of this is the three Gods of good fortune, namely the God of Prosperity, God of Longevity and God of Luck.
+At the centre of these Chinese lucky symbols is the three Gods of good fortune, namely the God of Prosperity, God of Longevity and God of Luck.
 Hence, the idea of luck such as these three Gods is often seen portrayed in various art pieces, paintings, sculptures, furniture, architectural decoration, clothing, restaurants, homes and buildings, and we can categorise them into animals, plants, figures, objects and symbols.

 - Dragon 龙